dnlzrgz/winzig/README.md

 ## Motivation

 For quite some time, I've been contemplating the idea of creating my own personal search engine.
 I wanted a tool that could facilitate searching through my personal notes, books, articles, podcast transcripts, and anything else I wished to include.
 However, I was unsure of how or where to begin until I discovered the microsearch project, which reignited the momentum for the idea in my mind.
+I also though about it as an opportunity to delve deeper into asynchronous Python.

 This project started as a clone of the `microsearch` project to be able to better understand how some things worked.
 Later, I decided to start implementing some changes like keeping all the data in a SQLite database or building a sort-of inverted index after crawling.

 ## Features

 - **Fetch only what you need**: winzig optimizes data retrieval by excluding previously fetched content, making sure that only new content is downloaded each time.
-- **Async, Async, Async**: Both crawling and subsequent data processing operate asynchronously, resulting in lightning-fast performance.
+- **Async, Async, Async**: Both crawling and the subsequent data processing operate asynchronously, resulting in lightning-fast performance.
-- **Efficient data management with SQLite**: All the data is stored in a SQLite database in your home directory.
+- **Efficient data management**: All the data is stored in a SQLite database in your home directory making it easy to retrieve and update.
-- **Easy to use CLI**: The CLI provides simple commands for crawling and searching effortlessly, as well as some feedback.
+- **Easy to use CLI**: The CLI provides simple commands for crawling and searching effortlessly, as well as clear feedback.
-- **Enhanced search speed**: The post-crawling processing ensures near-instantaneous search results.
+- **Enhanced search speed**: With the heavy lifting part done after fetching the content, search yields near-instant results.
-- **TUI (barebones)**: winzig provides a basic TUI that facilitates an interactive search experience.
+- **TUI**: winzig also provides a basic TUI that facilitates an interactive search experience.

 ## Installation